 Jane Eyre (1943): The Smoldering Orson Welles

-Having recently watched (and reviewed) the 2011 movie Jane Eyre, I
+Shortly after watching (and reviewing) the 2011 movie Jane Eyre, I

 wanted to compare its somewhat slapdash treatment of the story to previous film versions.
 Where better to start